 Selecting the Proper Performance Indicators

 Performance indicators need also to reflect the Voice of the Customer.
-Having understood the Critical-to-Quality characteristics (CTQs) features of your customer, they should be then used as the basis to select your performance indicators.
-Customer satisfaction level, customer retention rate, the number of key customer visits, and the profitability of customers are among the indicators that an organization need to measure.
+By understanding the Critical-to-Quality characteristics (CTQs) features of your customer, you can use them as a basis to select your performance indicators.
+Customer satisfaction level, customer retention rate, the number of key customer visits, and the profitability of customers are among the indicators that may be measured.
 In order to calculate those performance indicators, raw data needs to be collected from customers.

 An ideal situation is where performance indicators cascade down through an organization.
 A KPI Tree is a visual method of displaying a range of measures in an organization or related to a project.
 This helps people work in such a way that their activities are aligned with the organization strategy, and helps individual work areas contribute to overall business performance.
 It helps bringing together a range of measures and provides a visual representation for which measures contribute to other measures.